-Our students gain mastery in the basics of reading, writing, and arithmetic, and also start exploring their own gifts and areas of interest—all in a nurturing, supportive environment.
+Your child will gain mastery in the basics of reading, writing, and arithmetic, and also start exploring their own gifts and areas of interest—all in a nurturing, supportive environment.

 In addition, all elementary students participate in STEM lab, music, and library.

-In the Computer Lab students will learn and develop 21st century skills that are needed in today’s educational environment.
+In the Computer Lab students learn and develop 21st century skills that are needed in today’s educational environment.
 Computer lab projects are creative, innovative, and integrate grade level curriculum.
-Activities include word processing, PowerPoint presentations, internet research, Google Docs, courses for basic coding, and keyboard skills.
+Activities include word processing, PowerPoint presentations, internet research, Google Docs, basic coding, and keyboard skills.
 Students are encouraged to be independent and confident on the computer by using critical thinking skills to make informed decisions.

 Students are encouraged to express their creativity through visual art projects across content areas in kindergarten through fourth grade.
 Formal art instruction begins on the elementary campus through the Meet the Masters art program.
 Students learn about a different artist each month during an assembly.
 The week following the assembly, students participate in an art lesson taught by parent volunteers who have been trained by Meet the Masters.
 The lessons utilize a variety of media and provide the opportunity for students to create an art piece in a similar genre as the artist they studied.

 Activities in the performing arts are integrated throughout the elementary program.
 Students in kindergarten through grade four attend music class weekly to learn basic music theory and experience instrumental and vocal music through listening, singing, and the use of basic rhythm and percussion instruments.
 All of the students participate in a Christmas program that includes music and opportunities for drama and recitation.
 The third and fourth grade students can be a part of a choir that practices after school, performs at various venues throughout the year, and presents a musical in the spring.